HYPERBARIC OXYGEN THERAPY

 We consider this significant healing to be a result of the increased oxygenation of the tissues.
 None of the patients progressed to the third stage of the disease.
 In conclusion.
 HBO is an effective and well tolerated method of decreasing pain and edema and increasing the range of motion in CRPS

-Our preliminary experience indicates that HBO therapy may be a valuable alternative to other methods for treating CRPS. ·
+Our preliminary experience indicates that Hyperbaric Oxygen Therapy may be a valuable alternative to other methods for treating CRPS. ·

 Received for publication 26 November 2003 Accepted subject to revision 2 December 2003 o Revised accepted 21 January 2004 Copyright If 2004 Cambridge Medical Publications